mikelgo/workshop-exercises/angular-basic/05-router_basic.md

 </app-shell>
 ```

-serve the application. you should see no output in the content section of the `AppComponent`.
+Serve the application. you should see no output in the content section of the `AppComponent`.
 Change the url in the address bar to `http://localhost:4200/list/popular`.
 You should see movie-list-page being rendered now.

 ## Router Configuration